darethas/blog/content/posts/hex.md

 16^0        ->      16^1   16^0
 ```

-Another way to arrive at a value a hexadecimal digit is representing is by taking the nibble and it's position, multiplying them together, and adding it to the next position.
-In this case, we would take `(0*16^0)` and add it to `(1 * 16^1)`, which is 16.
-With this knowledge we now have the ability to represent any decimal value we wish in hex.
+Another way to arrive at a value a hexadecimal digit represents is to take the nibble and it's position value, multiply them together, and add it to the next.
+In the above example, we would take `(0*16^0)` and add it to `(1 * 16^1)`, which is 16.
+With this knowledge, we now have the ability to represent any decimal value we wish in hex.

 ```
 // some examples: